ReactNativeSchool/localization-class/README.md

 # Purpose of this repo

-Example project used in React Native School's class on Localization (supporting multiple languages).
+To play with React Native framework amd axplre its vairous features.

 You'll need to have the [React Native CLI](https://reactnative.dev/docs/environment-setup) installed on your machine in order to follow along.